2016 Year-End Safety Performance

-We are finishing 2015 with another year of positive safety performance.
+We had another year of positive safety performance.
 For the year, we worked a total of 859,467 man-hours resulting in an OSHA “Total Recordable Rate” (TRIR) of just 0.23.
-Our “Loss Time Incident Rate” (LTIR) for 2015 is 0.
+Our “Loss Time Incident Rate” (LTIR) for 2016 is 0.

 Our operation in Alabama worked 393,636 hours in 2015 with “0” total recordables.

 These results demonstrate and reflect our employees’ commitment to providing a safe work atmosphere for all.

 - Employee support in the development of safety initiatives is essential to the establishment of a safety culture.

 - Laws and regulations applicable to operations are known and followed.